hyperledger/identus-cloud-agent/docs/decisions/20230714-performance-framework-for-atala-prism.md

 ## Context and Problem Statement

-Multiple great solutions exist today on the market for load testing.
+There are multiple great solutions today on the market for load testing.
 We need to choose one that corresponds to our needs, infrastructure, and price.
-As part of this research, we’ll analyze what we require, and available load-testing solutions and make a proposal on which load-testing framework we would like to use.
+The objective is to assess our requirements and explore the range of available load-testing solutions.
+Subsequently, we will provide a proposal recommending the load-testing framework that best suits our needs.

 ## Decision Drivers <!-- optional -->